 Brian White | January 14, 2019 | News

 The Houston area sees some of the most severe traffic congestion in all of Texas, and the Texas Department of Transportation (TxDOT) recently announced changes to the I-69 and 610 West Loop to alleviate some of this congestion.
-Houston drivers should know about the coming changes so they can prepare to adjust their commute and other travel as needed.
+Drivers in Harris County should know about the coming changes so they can prepare to adjust their commute and other travel as needed.

 Why the Need for the Change?